bnhoang2k/CSCI564/Midterm/Cache.md

 If there are *n* blocks within a set, the cache placement is called *n-way set associative.* The endpoints of set associativity also have their own names (direct-mapped and fully associative).
 The former is when there's only one block per set, and the latter is when there's only one set.
 Direct mappped caches must always be placed in the same location, while fully associative caches can be placed anywhere.

-Caching data that is only read is easy because the copy in the cache nad memory is identical, but what if we want to write?
+Caching data that is only read is easy because the copy in the cache and memory is identical, but what if we want to write?
 The copy in the cache and memory must be consistent with one another.
 There are two main strategies for handling writes:

 - A write-through cache updates the item in the cache and writes through to update to main memory.
 No write-backs are required on eviction which is a bonus.
   This leads to higher bandwidth usage because every write operation results ina memory write, regardless of how often that data is accessed.
 However, no writebacks are required on eviction.